 - Discuss the importance of the American Heart Association’s five links of the Chain of Survival to a successful code.
 Describe how progressive communities can improve survival of pre-hospital cardiac arrest patients.

 - Understand the normal changes that occur in the various body systems during pregnancy.

-- This is a great opportunity for students to gain entry level employment in the healthcare field prior to matriculating into a selective program.
+- This is a great opportunity for students to gain entry-level employment in the healthcare field prior to matriculating into a select program.